energietransitie/twomes-backoffice-configuration/README.md

 scp -pr portainer etw:
 ```

-On the server, set the proper IPv4 addres(ses) in `/root/portainer/docker-compose.yml`.
+On the server, rename `/root/portainer/.env.example` to `/root/portainer/.env`set the proper IPv4 addres(ses) in `/root/portainer/.env`.

 On the server, install portainer
 ```shell